Cape Town: Sport

 The city of Cape Town has vast experience in hosting major national and international sports events.
 The Cape Town Cycle Tour is the world's largest individually timed road cycling race – and the first event outside Europe to be included in the International Cycling Union's Golden Bike series.
 It sees over 35,000 cyclists tackling a 109 km route around Cape Town.

 The Absa Cape Epic is the largest full-service mountain bike stage race in the world.
 Some notable events hosted by Cape Town have included the 1995 Rugby World Cup, 2003 ICC Cricket World Cup, and World Championships in various sports such as athletics, fencing, weightlifting, hockey, cycling, canoeing, gymnastics and others.

 Cape Town was also a host city to the 2010 FIFA World Cup from 11 June to 11 July 2010, further enhancing its profile as a major events city.
 It was also one of the host cities of the 2009 Indian Premier League cricket tournament.

 The Mother City has also played host to the Africa leg of the annual World Rugby 7s event since 2015; for nine seasons, from 2002 until 2010, the event was staged in George in the Western Cape, before moving to Port Elizabeth for the 2011 edition, and then to Cape Town in 2015.
-The event usually takes place in mid-December, and is hosted at the iconic Cape Town Stadium in Green Point, perfectly set against the backdrop of the Atlantic Ocean and the unmistakable silhouette of Table Mountain.
+The event usually takes place in mid-December, and is hosted at the Cape Town Stadium in Green Point.

 There are several golf courses in Cape Town.
-The Clovelly Country Club and Metropolitan Golf Club are two of the best Golf Courses in Cape Town both offering superb views while playing the 18 holes.
+The Clovelly Country Club and Metropolitan Golf Club have 18 holes.